 Self-awareness and Insight

 Talk-based therapies aren’t always about “fixing a problem”.
 Sometimes, therapy can be used to become a better person overall.
 One of the most common steps that occurs in just about every form of talk-based therapy is that you examine yourself (non-judgmentally), the world around you and how you connect with it.
-You are asked to consider your own thoughts, feelings and behavior and how you react to certain situations or triggers.
+You are asked to consider your own thoughts, feelings and behaviour and how you react to certain situations or triggers.
 This process increases your self-awareness and helps you to understand yourself better.
 It also means that you can identify any unhelpful ways of thinking or poor reactions to situations.
 Rather than just accepting that “this is the way things are” or “this is just how I am” it can lead you to react in a different way to situations and think about things with a more open mind.
 This has a positive effect on your confidence, relationships, judgment, ability to resolve conflict, problem solve and even helps you understand others better.

-Promote Healthy Behaviors
+Promote Healthy BehavioUrs

 One of the other benefits of gaining insight and self-awareness through talk-based therapy is that you start to understand what makes you tick and why you make the choices you do.
 This is vital information if you want to make different choices.
-Take for example if you want to give up smoking; this is going to be very hard if you don’t understand your triggers and the thoughts behind that behavior.
-Talk-based therapies can be used to help you engage in healthy behaviors such as getting into exercise, addressing sleep issues, eating healthily or quitting smoking, drugs or excessive alcohol use.
+Take for example if you want to give up smoking; this is going to be very hard if you don’t understand your triggers and the thoughts behind that behaviour.
+Talk-based therapies can be used to help you engage in healthy behaviours such as getting into exercise, addressing sleep issues, eating healthily or quitting smoking, drugs or excessive alcohol use.

 As you can see, there is so much more to talk-based therapy than there used to be and just about everyone has some way they could benefit from it.
 Book in a session with one of our highly skilled Therapists today to see how talk-based therapy can help you reach your full potential!